-To access the jump seat extension (passenger's side only) 1 on the jump seat, pull up on the extension to unfold it to the open position.
-Then unfold the two support legs and lower the jump seat to the full open seating position.
+1. To access the jump seat extension (passenger's side only) (1) on the jump seat, pull up (2) on the extension to unfold it to the open position.
+Then unfold the two support legs (3) and lower the jump seat to the full open seating position.

-2. Position the child restraint on the seat, Always follow the child restraint manufacturer's instructions.
+Position the child restraint on the seat.
+Always follow the child restraint manufacturer's instructions.

-Forward-facing web-mounted - step 3
+Forward-facing webbing-mounted - step 3